 We will interpret the results alongside evidence from other strands of the evaluation, to explore to what extent our findings cohere with other evidence or present a puzzle that requires further investigation.
-We will also assess supplementary evidence related to the success of the matching and/or statistical weighting techniques used, to help understand the strength of our evidence and any caveats.
+We will also assess supplementary evidence related to the success of the statistical weighting technique used, to help understand the strength of our evidence and any caveats.